User accounts

 Write a handler for

-that shows a form similar to this one:login: password: -
+/that shows a form similar to this one:login: password: -

 Like you did for

-.
+/signin, write a second handler for POST requests to/.
 The handler checks whether the pair login-password corresponds to a user in the database, then:-

 if login and password are wrong, it shows again the form with an error message;